 An open kitchen and wide windows overlooking the city and the River Tejo are the setting of a fine-dining experience led by the French chef Vincent Farges.
-Epur offers a simple but sophisticated menu that changes depending on seasonal availability, composed of three starters, three main courses, and three desserts, each offering two or three flavours.
-They are the basis for the four tasting menus.
+Epur offers a simple but sophisticated menu that changes with the seasons.
+Three starters, three main courses, and three desserts, each offering two or three flavours, make up the basis for the four tasting menus.

 Price: from €65 for the Petit Appétit menu, composed of a starter, main course, and dessert, to €160 for the 8 Momentos menu (three starters, three main courses, and two desserts). www.epur.pt